muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 MUON *always* defines enumerated literals or numeric literals or non-character string literals to begin with a digit, in some cases with the sole exception of a `-` or `+` symbol.

-It *always* defines character string literals to start with a simple letter or underscore, or that literal is double-quoted, with the sole exception of `:N` literals.
+MUON *always* defines character string literals to either be double-quoted or to begin with a `:` or to begin with or contain a `::`.

+MUON leaves all generic-context alphanumeric barewords, that start with a simple letter or underscore, free for a superset grammar to use.
+MUON only uses such barewords either combined with a `:` or `::` or within bracketing pairs.

 MUON doesn't use any generic-context symbolic barewords, but if it did then it would group them into a single namespace defined by a leading `\` which